tonikelope/coronapoker/docs/ec-identity-spec.md

 Implications, all expected and correct:

 - Two players sharing one machine: two nicks, two distinct keypair files. `known_identities` has one row per nick.
-- One player using two machines: the same nick yields a different keypair on each machine, so peers with an existing pin reject the second machine until trust is explicitly reset.
+- One player using two machines: the same nick yields a different keypair on each machine, so peers with an existing pin record `CHANGED`, replace the stored key and clear `verified_oob`; they do not reject the second machine automatically.
-- An impostor claiming an already-pinned nick is rejected during admission.
+- An impostor claiming an already-pinned nick can pass the cryptographic JOIN self-signature with its own key and is admitted as `CHANGED`; only an OOB comparison can establish that the new key is really the expected one.
 First contact remains ordinary TOFU and therefore still needs password/OOB verification when that risk matters.

 ### 2.3 Fingerprint format